nearform/openshift-ansible/reference-architecture/azure-ansible/ssh_windows.md

 4. Save the public and private keys by clicking the Save public key and Save private key buttons.

-5. You will need the private and public keys for the Openshift Install.
+5. You will need the private and public keys for the Open Shift Install.

 [PuTTYgen]:  https://github.com/openshift/openshift-ansible-contrib/raw/master/reference-architecture/azure-ansible/images/puttygen.png